 Cayton Children's Museum

-The long-awaited Cayton Children's Museum opened its doors this summer in the Santa Monica Place mall, so the new facility is still somewhat of a work in progress.
+The long-awaited Cayton Children's Museum recently opened its doors this summer in the Santa Monica Place mall, and the new facility is still somewhat of a work in progress.
 The space is large (21,000 square feet) and full of natural light.
 There are 35 exhibit installations at the Cayton, which appeal primarily to the 10 and under crowd.
 Young visitors enjoy taking iPad x-rays inside the animal clinic or "calling" their friends on old rotary phones inside what's called the Hello Booth.
 On the Courage Climber, brave kids can take a rope walk above the museum.
 Fans of vehicles love climbing on and through a real (but no longer in-use) helicopter and fire truck.
 And little artists can get creative inside a studio that offers vegan paint among other materials.
 The Cayton has a snack room with vending machines, but parents may want to bring their own food, or pick up something at one of the restaurants in the mall.
 The museum is open Monday through Saturday from 10am to 7pm, and 12pm to 7pm on Sundays.
 The Cayton is one of the hottest tickets in town right now, so visitors are encouraged to reserve online admission in advance.
 Tickets have a designated entry time, and guests are allotted two hours per visit.